Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

  220     def __str__(self):
  221         return self.template
 ```

 When the Template object is instantiated,
-its code-literal passed from the parser will be stored
+its code-literal will be stored
-in the self.template field of the Template.
+in the self.template field of the Template object.
 This template field will be used later in the subst method
 to substitute code-literal following the substitution string.

-As shown in the subst definition of the Template class,
+One important definition provided by the Template class is **subst**.
-we can see that it returns template
+You can see that it returns template (code literal string)
 substituted with myDict.
+Note that the passed code literal contains unfinished parts
+that should be replaced before generating complete CPP statements.
-Therefore, the subst function manages
+Therefore, the subst function creates the myDict
-myDict based on the object passed to the subst
+based on the object passed to the subst, d.
-and replace the template which is the code-literal.
+Usually, this passed object is InstObjParams providing
+microop or macroop specific information to complete
+general implementation provided by the template.
 Note that subst function manages myDict dictionary differently
 based on the type of the object passed to the subst function.
 When the InstObjParams type of object is passed,
-it needs extra manage to generate myDict
-suitable for substituting the template.
+depending on the information provided by the items
+such as whether it is used for declaration, op_decl,
+or for data write-back, op_wb,
+it prepares myDict dictionary properly for later substitution.

 ## Automatically define CPP classes and associated methods for microop using template
 In the previous posting, we took a look at how the python class dedicated for